Australian who drove into crowd, killed 6, sentenced to life

-James Gargasoulas, 29, showed little emotion when sentenced Friday in Victoria state’s Supreme Court.
-Under the terms of his sentence, he will spend at least 46 years in jail before he’s eligible for parole.
+James Gargasoulas, 29, showed little emotion when sentenced in Victoria state’s Supreme Court.
+Under the terms of his sentence, he will spend at least 46 years in prison before he’s eligible for parole.

 Families of the victims filled the courtroom for Justice Mark Weinberg’s ruling.
 Gargasoulas was in a drug-induced psychosis in January 2017 when he killed the six people and injured dozens more in the busy Bourke St. Mall.